The Learning Planet Academy

 MOOD participants

-This program helped me go beyond simple awareness to truly understand how to act...
-It reminds us that action starts small but grows stronger together
+This programme helped me go beyond simple awareness to truly understand how to take action.
+It provides practical tools to turn ideas into climate solutions.
+In a world where the challenge seems immense, this MOOD reminds us that action starts small but grows stronger together

 Ambrose, 25, Kenya